Takizawa Bakin: Influence on Japanese culture

 A series of ukiyo-e containing 50 pictures depicting characters from Nansō Satomi Hakkenden and featuring leading kabuki actors was created by Utagawa Kunisada II.
 These prints were published in the early 1850s by Tsutaya Kichizo.
 Excerpts translated by Chris Drake are included in Early Modern Japanese Literature: An Anthology, 1600-1900, edited by Haruo Shirane (Columbia University Press, 2002).
 The Eight Dog Chronicles has been adapted many times in, for example, the anime OVA The Hakkenden.

 His Chinsetsu Yumiharizuki (Strange Tales of the Crescent Moon) was adapted for the kabuki stage by Yukio Mishima.

-Kyokutei Bakin has been released as a playable 5★ Rider-class Servant in Fate/Grand Order during early summer 2022.
-However, this version of Bakin is actually his daughter who is using her father's True Name and powers.
+A character based on Kyokutei Bakin appears in the video game Fate/Grand Order.